Mexico Work Permit

 If you want to work for a Mexican company, you and your company will have to apply with the Mexican authorities for a work permit and subsequently for a long-term residence visa.

 You need to have a job offer or work contract from a company registered in Mexico to apply for a work permit.
-The employer has to make an application for the work permit at the INM office.
+The employer has to make an application for a work permit at the INM office.
 Upon acceptance of the application, the INM will issue a decision in 30 to 45 days.

 You will have 90 days to 6 months (depending on the case) to collect your visa with a work permit in the Mexican consulate of your home country.
 You may stay in Mexico on a tourist visa until this time.
 Then you have to leave Mexico and apply for a work permit at the Mexican consulate of your home country.

 The employee and each accompanying family member generally must submit the following documents to the Mexican Consulate when applying for the work permit:

 - Original passport is valid for a minimum of 6 months.

 - Four (4) passport style photographs.